 Women buy life insurance coverage to help financially protect their loved ones.

-- Millennial and Gen Z women policyholders reported making 64% of what men make, yet they have coverage that is 8x their annual income, compared to men who have 5x.
+- Millennial and Gen Z women policyholders reported making 64% of what men make, yet they have coverage that averages 8x their annual income, compared to men who average 5x coverage.

 - The median life insurance policy for women under 40 is a 20-year, $450,000 life insurance policy, while the median policy for men is a $500,000, 20-year policy.